MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 0. A Backbone-on-Rails app to show you know the full stack
 0. A fun browser game for non-technical reviewers to appreciate (asteroids or snake, or better yet, a new game you've made that makes your resume different from other a/A grads)
-0. A complex code_intensice project for technical reviewers that shows strong Object-Oriented Design skills.
+0. A complex code-intensive project for technical reviewers that shows strong Object-Oriented Design skills.

 The first and second **must** be deployed and available to view online.
 Otherwise they aren't serving their purpose.
 The third should include a detailed README